Membership

 Additionally,

-• The President-elect, Secretary, and Treasurer serve on the Executive Committee.
+• The President-Elect, Secretary, and Treasurer serve on the Executive Committee.

 • The Treasurer is expected to: